Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 1. "fromaccount"         (string, required) DEPRECATED.
 The account to send the funds from.
 Should be "" for the default account
 2. "amounts"             (string, required) A json object with addresses and amounts {
-      "address":amount   (numeric or string) The telestai address is the key, the numeric amount (can be string) in TLS is the value
+      "address":amount   (numeric or string) The meowcoin address is the key, the numeric amount (can be string) in TLS is the value
       ,...
     }
 3. minconf                 (numeric, optional, default=1) Only use the balance confirmed at least this many times.
 4. "comment"             (string, optional) A comment
 5. subtractfeefrom         (array, optional) A json array with addresses.
                            The fee will be equally deducted from the amount of each selected address.
-                           Those recipients will receive less telestais than you enter in their corresponding amount field.
+                           Those recipients will receive less meowcoins than you enter in their corresponding amount field.
                            If no addresses are specified here, the sender pays the fee.
     [
       "address"          (string) Subtract fee from this address